MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/app-design-guidelines.md

 - Use clear and simple language for field labels, avoiding unfamiliar terms or jargon.

 - Implement validation rules to ensure data accuracy.
-For mandatory fields, clearly indicate that they are required.
+For mandatory fields, clearly indicate that they're required.
 Validate email addresses, phone numbers, and other formats as needed.

 **Reuse forms:**